gitbenchung/sguuxs_splicer/README.md

 For best results, I have found to use a [Docker](https://docs.docker.com/engine/install/) work around.
 You will likely need to make a Docker account too.

 Unfortunately, [foma](https://fomafst.github.io/morphtut.html) does not have that robust of step-by-step instructions for new coders.
-If you are experiencing trouble running foma & python locally, use download and install Docker.
+If you are experiencing trouble running foma & Python locally, download and install Docker instead.

-Then, you need to run in a Container:
+To open the package in Docker, you need to run it in a Container:

 > `docker build -t sguuxs_splicer .`